informalsystems/hermes/guide/src/tutorials/index.md

 # Tutorials

-This section includes tutorials for some common relayer uses cases and commands.
+This section includes tutorials for some common relayer use cases and commands.
 You can also refer to the [Commands Reference](../commands/index.md) section to learn more about individual commands.

 ## Basic tutorials